-It’s no secret that I love Spain – I was brought up in the country, after all, and in an underrated city, too.
+It’s no secret that I love Spain – I was brought up in the country, after all.

 And I’m not alone in my love of this country but, many visitors only get to touch its surface, drawn to Barcelona, Madrid, Santiago for the Camino or Ibiza for the parties.

 I asked them to focus on their favorite attractions and this is the result.
 Even after an entire youth spent in this country, there were cities I didn’t know, and attractions I had yet to discover.
 And yes, not all these cities are relative unknowns – some have garnered the limelight in recent years but all get far fewer visitors than they deserve.

 At the heart of the Old Town is Santa Barbara Castle, built in the 9th century during Muslim Spain.
 The castle sits on an outcrop overlooking the city and the Mediterranean coastline.